-- non-taxable pensions or annuities from either life insurance funds or superannuation schemes registered with the Financial Markets Authority (eg., Government Superannuation) - pensions that are completely tax-free, such as war pensions (other than a veteran's pension).
+- non-taxable pensions or annuities from either life insurance funds or superannuation schemes registered with the Financial Markets Authority (eg, Government Superannuation) - pensions that are completely tax-free, such as war pensions (other than a veteran's pension).

-Any overseas social security pension you receive is taxable.
+Any overseas social security pension you receive is usually taxable.
 Include it at Question 17 (see the notes on page 23).

-If you receive a United Kingdom national retirement pension and have joined the special banking option operated by Work and Income, include the income and tax deducted at Question 11A.
+If you receive a United Kingdom national retirement pension and have joined the special banking option operated by Work and Income, only include the New Zealand Super income and tax deducted at Question 11A.